matplotlib/matplotlib/doc/devel/MEP/MEP27.rst

    subclass the GUI specific window class to ensure backward compatibility (``manager.window == manager.window``).
 2. Refactor the mainloop of ``ShowBase`` into ``MainLoopBase``, which encapsulates the end of the loop as well.
-We give an instance of ``MainLoop`` to ``FigureManager`` as a key unlock the exit method (requiring all keys returned before the loop can die).
-Note this opens the possibility for multiple backends to run concurrently.
 3. Now that ``FigureManagerBase`` has no backend specifics in it, to rename it to ``FigureManager``, and move to a new file ``backend_managers.py`` noting that: